brian-lamb-software-engineer/bashetize/README.md

 - On the next login, it will auto install, as long as you dont have a ~/.bashrc.custom file already in place.

 ### After installation for a given user
 1. 1.
-If your not using a system controlled by puppet, or one that doesnt source .bashrc.custom from the .bashrc file, ensure `~/.bashrc.custom` is sourced (in .bashrc normally) by adding the following lines to your .bashrc
+If your not using a system controlled by puppet, or one that doesnt source .bashrc.custom from the .bashrc file, ensure `~/.bashrc.custom` is sourced (in .bashrc normally) by adding the following lines to your .bashrc or .profile
    ```
    if [ -f ~/.bashrc.custom ]; then
        . ~/.bashrc.custom
    fi
    ```
+  - Install is now complete.
+Continue configuring below.
 2. update your username and email on `~/.gitconfig`
   - Optional; update your colors; open `~/etc/.bash-my-colors` and change the first 4-6 lines to your desired colors.
 E.g. change the word `BIGreen` to `BICyan`, etc..
 Refer to `~/etc/.bash-colours` to see the common names of which colors are available.

+3. Its ready to run, you can exit and log back into your user, or manally source .bashrc_custom.
+-  If you have any problems with ssh-agent when you first start using the script, you can comment the line `. ~/etc/ssh-agent-bootstrap` on `.bash-rc-global`
+- If you have any problmes with .git prompt, you can comment the line `. ~/etc/.git-prompt` on `.bash-profile-global`
+- if you see a bunch of color characters instead of a proper terminal command, or are having unexpected results, make sure you are running BASH.
+If your not sure, you can enter BASH by typing in `bash` in your terminal first.
+If this resolves it then you need to add /bin/bash as  yaur shell on /etc/pwd, you may have it set to /bin/sh or something else.

 ## Notes
 - some of the more useful aliases